0xcert/framework/docs/connectors/ethereum-api.md

 **Result:**

-A `boolean` which tells if ledger asset transfers are enabled.
+A `boolean` which tells whether ledger asset transfers are enabled.

 **Example:**